thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     Either 'youtube', 'whisper' or 'deepgram'.
     Default is 'youtube'.
     * If 'youtube': will take the youtube transcripts as text content.
-    * If 'whisper': WinstonDoc will download the audio from the youtube link, and whisper will be used to turn the audio into text. whisper_prompt and whisper_lang will be used if set.
+    * If 'whisper': WDoc will download the audio from the youtube link, and whisper will be used to turn the audio into text. whisper_prompt and whisper_lang will be used if set.
     * If 'deepgram' will download
     the audio from the youtube link, and deepgram will be used to turn the audio into text. `--deepgram_kwargs` will be used if set.